 B.Sc., M.Sc., PhD Memorial - Professor and Chair

 B.Sc., M.Sc.
 Manitoba, PhD British Columbia - Professor

-Masters students in the collaborative specialization in toxicology must meet the masters admission requirements of the participating program in which they are enrolled.
+Master's and doctoral students in the collaborative specialization in toxicology must meet the admission requirements of the participating program in which they are enrolled.

 An intensive course in the principles of modern aspects of toxicology, taught in a lecture/case study format.